NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 		- Random Gaps
 		- Random Islands
 		- Random Pillars
-	- Removed Default Flat preset, as it can now be created using the new Ellipse preset, or using the "Round heights" button.
+	- Removed Default Flat preset, as it can now be created using the new Ellipse preset, or using the "Round heights" button on the Default arena.
 	- Added wall thickness parameter to Cage Rectangular preset.
 	- Added offset parameters to Qbert preset.
 	- Added option for arena presets whether to overwrite the previous arena entirely or to generate new tiles on top of it.